Hyman Hurwitz: Works

 Hurwitz also wrote many Hebrew hymns, odes, elegies, and dirges.
 A Hebrew dirge, "chaunted in the Great Synagogue, Aldgate, on the day of the Funeral of Princess Charlotte" was published in 1817, with an English translation in verse by Coleridge.
 The Knell, another Hebrew elegy by Hurwitz on George III of the United Kingdom, appeared in an English translation by W. Smith at Thurso in 1827.
+Hurwitz's library was sold at auction by Messrs Evans in at least two sales in London in 1846 (on 20 March [and two following days] and 25 March 1846); copies of the catalogues are held at Cambridge University Library (shelfmarks Munby.c.150(5-6)).